g-zajac/mkdosc-playground/docs/newUnit.md

 This will flash the STM microcontrller on the source board.
 The board may need power cycle (down and up) to be fully functional.

 ## System calibration
-The system calibration has two steps:
+The system calibration scripts are located @ /devel/skycharge/skyautotests and have two steps:

 1) source PCB board calibration
 ```shell